 When assessing whether a company-provided electric car is tax-efficient, we need to consider this from both the employer and employee perspective.

-When providing a company car to an employee, a tax charge is assessed on the individual based on the benefit-in-kind (taxable benefit) and this is subject to income tax at the employee’s marginal rate.
+When providing a company car to an employee, a tax charge is assessed on the individual based on the benefit-in-kind.
+This is subject to income tax at the employee’s marginal rate.
 The employer will also be assessed on Class 1A National Insurance contributions (NICs) at 13.8% on the taxable benefit.
 Therefore, both parties have an interest in the assessed benefit-in-kind being as low as possible.
 The lower the car emission, the lower the benefit-in-kind.
 A low taxable benefit results in less tax to pay for the employee.

 When we calculate the benefit-in-kind, we apply a percentage to the car value (UK list price) based on the car’s CO emissions in grams per kilometre (g/km).